 Briefly describe the existing resources available needed to implement this new program.
 This College Credit Certificate will be embedded into the corresponding AS Degree track.
 All resources needed to implement this new certificate are already in place.

 Briefly describe the additional resources needed to implement this new program.
 No additional resources are needed to implement this new certificate.

+Briefly describe any Program Accreditation required for this program.
 No Program Accreditation is required for this certificate.